darkquasar/darkquasar.github.io/Threat_Protection_Stack.md

 ## Legend
 > **Topic**: represents the short description of the threat that requires a security control in order to reduce risk of exposure in your network.
 > **Criticality**: how critical (urgency/severity) the security control that mitigates the threat is for any organization.
+The scores are: low, medium, high, critical.
 > **IDS**: Implementation Difficulty Score, a simple measure of the effort involved into implementing proper security controls for this threat.
+The scores hare: easy, medium, hard, very hard.
 > **TTP Cagetorization**: A broad schema to classify the threat type.

 ## Threat Protection Stack Table v0.1